-Transitory or expected tariffs.
-What is the impact of transitory or expected tariffs?
-In Appendix A4 we analyze the case where the tariffs τ and τ^ are applied during a limited period T, or are announced at time 0 but implemented at a future time T. In both cases the economy settles in a steady state at time T. Before time T there are transition dynamics in which the country accumulates foreign assets or liabilities.
+In Appendix A4 we analyze the case where the tariffs τ and τ^ are applied during a limited period T and the case where permanent tariffs are announced at time 0 but implemented at a future time T. In both cases, the economy settles in a steady state at time T. Before time T there can be transition dynamics in which the country accumulates foreign assets or liabilities.

 The tariff on imports acts as an intertemporal tax that decreases home consumption when it is applied.
-If $\epsilon_m = \epsilon_i$ (which is true under our benchmark calibration) the intertemporal effect and the expenditure switching effect exactly offset each other so that demand for home goods is constant over time.
-In this case, there are no transition dynamics in inflation or the nominal interest rate and the exchange rate jumps to a constant level in period 0.
+If $\epsilon_m = \epsilon_i$ (which is true under our benchmark calibration) the intertemporal effect and the expenditure switching effect exactly offset each other so that demand for the home good is constant over time.
+In this case, there are no transition dynamics in response to a tariff on imports and the exchange rate jumps to a constant level in period 0.
+A tariff has a smaller impact on the exchange rate if it is transitory or if it is implemented in the future than if if it is permanent and immediate.